Projects

 Project: Broncos Lead, Bronco Connect, Campus wide Undergraduate Survey

+Empowering Futures refers to the initiatives funded by a $500 million gift to WMU.
 The lab designed, conducted, facilitated, analyzed, and reported on focus groups with Broncos Lead internship participants and focus groups, interviews, and surveys with Bronco Connect living learning community residents.
-In 2024, the lab surveyed more than 400 undergrads in person about their WMU experience.
+In 2024, the lab surveyed more than 400 undergrads in person about their interface with and the impact of EFG initiatives.
 In 2025, the lab surveyed over 600.

-KBMA is a social-educational organization dedicated to improving the quality of life for Black men and boys.
-The lab provides ongoing evaluation, capacity-building support, and consultation.
+Kalamazoo Black Male Alliance is a social-educational organization dedicated to improving the quality of life for Black men and boys.
+The lab provides ongoing evaluation capacity-building support and consultation.

 Project: Journeys, Camp Good Grief

-LJF is a Kalamazoo-area media organization that focuses on participatory journalism, public education, and civic engagement.
-The lab assisted in drafting logic models for LJF overall and several LJF initiatives.
+The Local Journalism Foundation is an area media organization that focuses on participatory journalism, public education, and civic engagement.
+The lab assisted in developing logic models for LJF overall and five of LJF’s initiatives such as Civic Scribes, Beyond Bullets, and Diversifying Media.
 The lab conducted an evidence scan by systematically gathering research on local news media impacting civic engagement.

-HEJI is a WMU Humanities program providing philosophy courses to individuals incarcerated at Lakeland Correctional Facility, Coldwater, Michigan.
-The lab consults with HEJI regarding evaluation strategy and outcome measures.
+Higher Education for the Justice Involved is a WMU Humanities program providing philosophy courses to individuals incarcerated at Lakeland Correctional Facility in Coldwater, Michigan.
+The lab consults with HEJI regarding evaluation strategy and data collection, is developing an evaluation matrix, and revising HEJI’s data collection instruments.

 Project: Kalamazoo Entrepreneurial Landscape Survey